Digital Learning Strategy

 - Mrs Shelley Fallows, Librarian and Learning Manager

 - Mr Ben Monk, Director of Digital Learning Infrastructure

 Mr Stefan Hagan is a full-time teacher, which affords him a valuable perspective when leading on digital learning matters within the school.
 He works with the IT engineers at the School, and considers himself a 'keen tech user' rather than an expert, which places him perfectly in understanding the practical needs of staff and students and explaining things to the less tech-savvy.
-He works closely with Mr Ben Monk, Head of Computer Science and Director of Digital Learning Infrastructure and Mrs Shelley Fallows, Librarian and Deputy Director of Digital Learning to ensure a well-balanced decision-making team.
+He works closely with Mr Ben Monk, Head of Computer Science and Director of Digital Learning Infrastructure and Mrs Shelley Fallows, Librarian and Learning Manager to ensure a well-balanced decision-making team.

 I am excited by what the future holds for educational technology and believe it is vital that students develop these 21st-century skills to enable them to be successful in their future career paths